ethereum/EIPs/EIPS/eip-draft-mcopy.md

 This was recognised and alleviated early on with the introduction of the "identity" precompile, which accomplishes memory copying by the use of `CALL`'s input and output memory offsets.
 Its cost is `15 + 3 * (length / 32)` gas, plus the call overhead.
-The identity precompile was rendered ineffective by the raise of the cost of `CALL` to 700.
+The identity precompile was rendered ineffective by the raise of the cost of `CALL` to 700, but subsequently the reduction by EIP-2929 made it slightly more economical.

 Copying exact words can be accomplished with `<offset> MLOAD <offset> MSTORE` or `<offset> DUP1 MLOAD DUP2 MSTORE`, at a cost of at least 12 gas per word.
 This is fairly efficient if the offsets are known upfront and the copying can be unrolled.